DanyGames2014/UniTweaks/README.md

 ### Gameplay
 * No Food Wastage - Prevents you from eating when your health is already full
 * Step Assist - Allows you to step up one block
+* Pick Block from Inventory -- Allow picking blocks from inventory

 ### Tweaks
 * Sugar Cane can be placed on sand (from Beta 1.8)